MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-plan-workspace.md

 - Review the [Defender for Cloud pricing page](https://azure.microsoft.com/pricing/details/defender-for-cloud/).

-## Enable plans on a workspace
+## Enable plans on a Log Analytics workspace

-When you enable a plan on a workspace, you enable the plan for all the resources that report to that workspace.
+When you enable a plan on a Log Analytics workspace, you enable the plan for all the resources that report to that workspace.

 1. Sign in to the [Azure portal](https://portal.azure.com).